 Oracle E-Business Suite (EBS) has proven over the years to be a substantial ingredient in many business organizations.
 From mission-critical applications to end-to-end workflows for daily tasks, EBS is a powerful ally.

-As such, Oracle continues to invest in this flagship product that has over a large number of clients.
-In fact, in July 2017, Oracle announced an important update to the Oracle EBS roadmap, subsequent to the 12.2 release, which is the current major release.
-In this continued investment effort, Oracle has pledged to offer support through at least 2032 via Premier Support.
+As such, Oracle continues to invest in this flagship product that has a large number of clients.
+In fact, in November 2022, Oracle announced an important update to the Oracle EBS roadmap, subsequent to the 12.2.12 release, which is the latest release.
+In its continued investment effort, Oracle has pledged to offer support through at least 2033 via Premier Support.

 Ongoing support and investments have proven to be extremely valuable for EBS customers who are continuously receiving new functionality in recent releases, like online patching to reduce downtime, UI improvements, performance enhancements, and other value-add architectural features.
-As of today, the latest Oracle EBS release is version 12.2.10 which was released back in September 2020, nearly a year ago.
+As of today, the latest Oracle EBS release is version 12.2.12 which was released back in November 2022.

 Still, there are a number of EBS clients who are on the fence about doing the upgrade or feel pressed for time to get it done in time as Oracle announced that EBS instances below release 12.2.X will lose Premier Support at the end of December 2021.